A construction of vertex algebra bundles on logarithmic smooth curves: Introduction

+This intuitively tells us that if we puncture one more point on the curve and attach a regular $V$-module at this point, then the associated space of conformal blocks will be a subspace of the original one.

-This paper is organized as follows.
+The paper is organized as follows.
 First we devote a section to reviewing log geometry and vertex algebras.
 Then we introduce the coordinate system, which is the key issue in the present paper.
 Constructions and several properties of vertex algebra bundles and conformal blocks are given in the sequel.
-Finally we calculated a basic example in log geometry to our theory.
+Finally we calculate a standard example from log geometry to illustrate our theory.